Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> action

-**action** is String data type and is an onclick attribute fire on a mouse click on the element. it is mostly used with a JavaScript to activate a script.[^1] For example, the following code defines a custom Web page that copies a content of `Text1` to `Text2` by clicking `Button`.
+**action** is String data type and is an onclick attribute fire on a mouse click on the element.
+It is mostly used with a JavaScript to activate a script.[^1] For example, the following code defines a custom Web page that copies a content of `Text1` to `Text2` by clicking `Button`.

 [^1]:JavaScript can be inserted into a custom Web page using AutoConnectElement.